gasangw/NestJS-Interview-Questions-And-Answers/README.md

 50. ### What is the difference between dependency injection and inversion of control (IoC)?
     **[⬆ Back to Top](#table-of-contents)**
 51. ### How can you implement Caching in NestJS?
+     NestJS supports caching through various mechanisms, including the use of caching libraries like `cache-manager` and built-in decorators such as `@CacheKey` and `@CacheTTL`.
+By incorporating caching strategies in your application, you can enhance performance and reduce response times for frequently requested data.